 Performance monitoring: a few protocol specific statistics are requested, which result in stream-level statistics.

-The considered context model uses three H.248 SEPs .
-Table L.5.1 illustrate example H.248 signalling with regards to the initial creation of the context and ###:
+The considered context model uses three H.248 SEPs at (de-)aggregation level (T1(S1), T1(S2) and T1(S3)) besides the N H.248 component streams.
+Hence, this example is related to hierarchical stream grouping.
+Table L.3.1 illustrate example H.248 signalling with regards to the initial creation of the context and the preparation of the H.248 (de-)aggregation streams:

-Table L.5.1 – Example H.248 media descriptor – step 1 for initial DTLS establishment
+Table L.3.1 – Example H.248 media descriptor – step 1 for initial DTLS establishment